omegadefender/Professional-Website/README.md

 This is my personal website that I use for practising my web development skills.

-Built using HTML, CSS, and PHP.
+Built using HTML, CSS, Javascript, and PHP.
 Deployed on Heroku